MarineSeismologySymposium/SIG-ATaCR/README.md

 - Navigate on the command line to a path where the software will be installed

-- Clone the `obstools` repository ([`fork`](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) it first, if you are serious about contributing):
+- Clone the OBStools repository ([`fork`](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) it first, if you are serious about contributing):

 ```bash
 git clone https://github.com/paudetseis/OBStools.git